 For more information, give us a call or contact your local insurance agent.Can I use an out-of-network pharmacy?

-In most cases, your prescriptions are covered under this plan only if they are filled at a retail network pharmacy or through our mail-order pharmacy.
-Covered Part D drugs are available at out-of-network pharmacies in special circumstances, including illness while traveling outside the plan's service area where there is no retail network pharmacy.
+In most cases, your prescriptions are covered under this plan only if they are filled at a network pharmacy or through a network mail-order pharmacy.
+Covered Part D drugs are available at out-of-network pharmacies in special circumstances, including illness while traveling outside the plan's service area where there is no network pharmacy.
 You may incur an additional cost for prescriptions filled at an out-of-network pharmacy.
 Please note the pharmacies in our network now may change later.Can I use mail-order service?

-For added savings, use our convenient mail-order service to fill your prescriptions and have them delivered right to your door with free shipping.
+For added savings, use our convenient mail-order service or any network mail-order pharmacy to fill your prescriptions and have them delivered right to your door.
 You won't have to wait in line or drive to the pharmacy, saving you time and money.

 What's more, prescriptions are automatically checked for possible drug interactions, including those filled at your local pharmacy.
 You can be confident you’ll get the right medication in the right amount.Do I have to use mail-order service?